Home » Home and DIY Recipes » DIY Beeswax Hand Salve Recipe

 diy hand salve with beeswax non toxic beauty products natural moisturizer winter chapped hand helper recipe

 As a beekeeper, I always have tons of beeswax leftover from our honey harvests.
-I make lip balms, wood furniture polish, and even beard balm with the wax.
+I have fantastic recipes for DIY beeswax lip balm, beeswax wood furniture polish, and even DIY beard balm with the wax.
 Beeswax is great to add to skin products – beeswax forms a protective barrier, allowing your skin to absorb the nutrients from the olive oil and shea butter.

 One year I made a hand salve to sell at a local market, and it was a total hit!
 I sold out and had customers reaching out after for more orders.
 It’s a staple I make again and again, and feels amazing on the hands!